wavexx/facedetect/README.rst

 using the information from a Hough transform might boost the detection rate in many cases, and should be relatively straightforward to implement.

-There is currently not much difference between ``--biggest`` and ``--best``.
-The latter simply forces a stricter minimum-neighbors in the cascade classifier, reducing false positives. ``--best`` however should rank the regions using a different criteria, such as a Contrast Transfer function weighted by the region size and position.
-This would have the effect of correctly choosing the focused face on a photo with considerable DOF, and/or picking up the central subject in a group photo.

 Authors and Copyright
 ---------------------